thomasdreyer/thomasdreyer/README.md

 ### Hi there 👋

-I'm a full stack software engineer that ❤'s Javascript.
+I'm a full stack software engineer that ❤'s Javascript. 🌱 I’m currently learning Kotlin and Dart.

+👯 I’m looking to collaborate on web and mobile application's.

 <!--
 **thomasdreyer/thomasdreyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.